Museums and Attractions around Golden Colorado

 Located in Golden, Colorado, this shrine is for Saint Frances Xavier Cabrini, also known as Mother Cabrini.
 It is composed of a stone house, a statue titled "The Sacred Heart of Jesus," and a convent.
 Mother Cabrini and the Sisters of the Sacred Heart actively worked to establish a Catholic presence in the area, specifically for orphaned girls.
 The site became so well known that it became a popular pilgrimage site and then a shrine.
 It also features a 22 foot high statue of Jesus on the highest point.

-The Rocky Mountain Quilt Museum opened in 1990, in downtown Golden, Colorado.
-The Museum is a place that showcases the art of quilting.
-It was the dream child of Eugenia Mitchell.
-After exhibiting in the Denver Art Museum, she became a staple in the quilting community.
-She founded the museum with a gift of 101 quilts from her personal collection.
-From humble beginnings, the museum now has a global reach.
-It welcomes visitors from 6 continents.
-It is a place of preservation, exhibition, and education.
+The Rocky Mountain Quilt Museum opened in 1990 in downtown Golden, Colorado.
+The museum showcases the art of quilting.
+After exhibiting in the Denver Art Museum, Eugenia Mitchell became a staple in the quilting community.
+Mitchell founded the museum with a gift of 101 quilts from her collection.
+From humble beginnings, the museum now has a global reach, welcoming visitors from 6 continents.

 Located in the Dakota Hogback region of the Morrison Fossil Area National Natural Landmark, Dinosaur Ridge stands as one of the world’s most famous dinosaur fossil localities.
 The history of Dinosaur Ridge traces back to 1877 when some of the best-known dinosaurs were found, including the Apatosaurus, the Stegosaurus (the Colorado State Fossil), and the Allosaurus.
 These discoveries initiated a “dinosaur gold rush,” and the dozens of successful excavations at Dinosaur Ridge have stocked many of the world’s museums while bringing more attention and passion to dinosaurs and paleontology.
 In addition to further excavations and exploration, Dinosaur Ridge is also open to the public with its Visitor Center and two interpretive trails ideal for anyone wanting to learn more about dinosaurs.
 The National Park Service has designated Dinosaur Ridge as a National Natural Landmark and the state of Colorado has made it a Colorado Natural Area.